What is Video Surveillance as a Service (VSaaS)?

 As edge computing is gaining traction by addressing the concerns of organizations hesitant about off-site data hosting by positioning computing devices near IoT devices, sensors, and cameras, it is paving the way for innovative platforms like Aipix Telecom VSaaS.

 With the Aipix platform, Telecom service providers can launch their own cloud-based video surveillance services and AI security services to drive new revenue streams.
 This includes B2B, B2C, and B2G business cases, such as construction, banking, retail, transportation, and much more.
 Aipix offers AI-based video analytics, white-label solutions for personal branding, a full range of user interfaces, and API-based integration.
-This is packed into a ready-made solution, so Telecom providers can quickly launch their own cloud video surveillance service.
+We provide a ready-made solution, so Telecom providers can quickly launch their own cloud video surveillance service.